-The CliftonStrengths Assessment is a powerful tool that provides individuals with personalized reports and guides to help them chart their course to accomplish great things.
+The CliftonStrengths assessment is a powerful tool that provides individuals with personalized reports and guides to help them chart their course to accomplish great things.
 The Signature Themes Report is designed to provide pinpoint accuracy and newfound self-awareness.

-This report showcases your top 5 dominant CliftonStrengths themes, which can help you identify the areas where you are most naturally talented.
+This report showcases your top 5 dominant CliftonStrengths talent themes, which can help you identify the areas where you are most naturally talented.
 It provides insight into how you naturally think, feel, and behave, giving you the tools to understand what makes you unique.

 This report can help you understand how to maximize your strengths and manage potential weaknesses.
-It can also help you map out a plan for developing your strengths to reach your full potential.
+It can also help you map out a plan for developing your talent into strengths to reach your full potential.

-The 34 Gallup’s strengths are as follows:
+The 34 Gallup’s talent themes are as follows: